 Engagement with local communities is used to increase awareness of each tailings facility and our approach to safe tailings management, to build an integrated knowledge base for each tailings facility and local surroundings, collectively develop plans to monitor performance, and to support a maintained shared state of preparedness in the event of a tailings facility failure.
-A variety of engagement tools and resources have been developed to support community forums, town drop-in centres, tailings facility site visits and round table discussions with stakeholders, including the use of interactive maps and explainer videos as needed.
+A variety of engagement tools and resources have been developed to support local engagement activities.